setrar/akka-clojure/README.markdown

 ```

 When this is run, the message "hi" will be printed to the console.
-The third parameter to +?+ is the timeout.
+The third parameter to *?* is the timeout.
 The reply function is used
 to send a message back to the sender.

-Akka-clojure exposes four dynamic variables to an actor: +self+, +context+,
+Akka-clojure exposes four dynamic variables to an actor: *self*, *context*,
-+sender+ and +parent+.
+*sender* and *parent*.
 This gives you direct access to the Akka API.
 For example:

 ```clojure